 Loneliness is a world-wide epidemic \cite{NHHS}; or, at least, a public health concern \cite{WHO}.
 Unlike solitude, loneliness is the lack of fulfilling relationships: one could be surrounded by people and still be lonely.
 It can have lasting consequences on physical and mental health, such as increased rates of dementia \cite{LDementia}, depression \cite{LStress}, and an overall elevated mortality rate \cite{LMortality}.
-It is very prevalent, and appears to be on the rise: in 2012, a survey of over one million high school students across 37 countries found that 17\% of them experienced this emotion.
+It is prevalent, and on the rise: in 2012, a survey of over one million high school students from 37 countries found that 17\% of them experienced loneliness.
 By 2018, this number had nearly doubled, to 31\% \cite{TWENGE2021257}.
-Polls of other populations found similar numbers, such as adults in the US and the UK (20\%, \cite{KFF}).
+Polls of other populations found similar numbers, such as adults in the US and the UK (20\%; \citealt{KFF}).

 Research has shown that large language models (LLMs), with their ability to follow instructions and maintain convincing dialogues, might address loneliness.
-These works usually the LLM, typically via prompting, and deploy customised solutions \cite{10.1145/3464385.3464726,10.1145/3594806.3596572,10.1145/3415223,10.1145/3544548.3581503}.
-Given their focus on mental health, they typically adhere to strict ethical standards, such as concurrent supervision by mental health professionals.
+These works modify the LLM, typically via prompting, and deploy customised solutions \cite{10.1145/3464385.3464726,10.1145/3594806.3596572,10.1145/3415223,10.1145/3544548.3581503}.
+Given their focus on mental health, this research adheres to strict ethical standards; and the LLMs are deployed in controlled environments, such as under supervision by mental health professionals.

-In today's ``post-LLM'' world, however, these models are no longer just research tools, and power widely-available, easily-accessible services like ChatGPT.
-Although they are marketed as productivity tools and not mental health aides, these services typically do not restrict the type of interactions the user can have with them---beyond perhaps precluding toxic-content generation.
-For example, ChatGPT touts to be ``free to use.
+In today's `post-LLM' world, however, these models are no longer just research tools, and power widely-available, easily-accessible services like ChatGPT.
+They are typically marketed as productivity tools, and not mental health aides: for example, ChatGPT touts to be `free to use.
 Easy to try.
-Just ask and ChatGPT can help with writing, learning, brainstorming, and more'' \cite{OpenAIChatGPT}.
+Just ask and [it] can help with writing, learning, brainstorming, and more' \cite{OpenAIChatGPT}.
 Similar statements may be found in other services \cite{Claude,Gemini}.
-However, LLM use poses risks beyond toxicity, such as overreliance \cite{10.1145/3630106.3658941,deskilling}; altering the user's views \cite{deshpande-etal-2023-anthropomorphization,falsememories,10.1145/3544548.3581196}; or sycophancy \cite{sharma2023understandingsycophancylanguagemodels,maes}, which could lead to echo chambers.
-All of these are major concerns within the context of loneliness.
+Notably, they do not restrict the type of interactions the user can have with them, beyond perhaps preventing generation of toxic content.